-The TMUA tests your mathematical reasoning and thinking skills.
+The TMUA tests your mathematical thinking.

 You need to take the TMUA if you are applying to: